missinglink/pipeline/README.md

 parser | facebook | twitter | mongodb
 ```

-... simple as that, the pipeline will slow-down and speed up depending on the ability of the 3rd party services to fulful the requests.
+... simple as that, the pipeline will load-balance each role. workers will slow-down and speed up depending on the ability of the 3rd party services to fulful the requests.

 **Q. How do the worker know which port to bind to?**